kennych418/FPGA_AudioVisualizer/README.md

 ## Future Improvements
 ### FPGA with flash memory
+The DE10 Lite FPGA does not have flash memory.
+As a result, it cannot save its programming data after it is power off and must be reprogrammed each power cycle.
+An FPGA dev kit with flash memory would be more convenient, if there are any available in the market.

 ### 32 point FFT or higher instead of 16
 When I first started designing the project, I didn't realize that the real portion of the DFT is symmetric.
 As a result, the resolution of my visualizer is lower than expected.
 With a 32 point FFT or above, you can have a finer resolution for better visualization.
 However, this will require a lot more resources from the FPGA.
 With the current implementation of the FFT_Processor, a 32 point FFT will not fit on the DE10 Lite FPGA.
 However, you can adjust the FFT_Processor to use only one butterflyunit and store all the results in registers.
 This is explained in greater detail in [George Slade's article](http://web.mit.edu/6.111/www/f2017/handouts/FFTtutorial121102.pdf?fbclid=IwAR1bvgwIdH4KpCR6y5HdHb4cVpvUhySQTUzOMBI4a99tWIJc6waVf-O8PHQ).